 Projected timeframe: 2009-2014

-Opening to traffic of the new 25-km autoroute section is scheduled for 2014.
+The opening to traffic of the new 25-km autoroute section is scheduled for fall 2014.

 The cost to complete Autoroute de la Vallée-des -Forts is estimated at $460 million (in 2010 dollars).